JIE-CHI/BangorTalk/README.md

 	  -c CORPORA [CORPORA ...], --corpora CORPORA [CORPORA ...] a list of corpora to be downloaded

-The data structure look like:
+The data structure looks like:
 ```bash
 ./bangortalk/
 ├── miami